straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

     - less 60% is bad

 # Unsupervised Learning
+Unsupervised learning algorithms (identify patterns in unlabeled data).
+The models do not need to be supervised using a training set.

 Supervised - you know what to predict
 Unsupervised - you do not know what to predict

+Grouped into two categories
+1. clustering
+2. association rule learning (ARL)

 **Clustering Model**